Sane24/Solvdle/README.md

 # Solvdle
-AI Bot that optimally solves the wordle
+AI Bot that optimally solves the NYT Wordle game